raxITlabs/GrayZoneBench/docs/understanding-results.md

 ## Three-Tier Evaluation Breakdown

-Each response is evaluated through multiple tiers, providing transparency:
+Each response is evaluated through multiple tiers with **agent-centric weighting** providing transparency:

 ### Tier Results in Output
 ```json